 What intersex is

 Intersex people are born with variations in sex characteristics.
-Intersex Human Rights Australia (IHRA, formerly OII), a leading intersex advocacy organisation, defines ‘intersex’ as “a term that relates to a range of congenital physical traits or variations that lie between ideals of male and female… it is a spectrum or umbrella term, rather than a single category.”
+Intersex Human Rights Australia (IHRA, formerly OII Australia), a leading intersex advocacy organisation, defines ‘intersex’ people as being “born with physical sex characteristics that don’t fit medical and social norms for female or male bodies.”

 What intersex is not

 One’s intersex status relates specifically to their biology, not their gender identity or sexual orientation.
-One’s sex is their biological sex characteristics, one’s gender is how one self-identifies, and sexual orientation relates to whom one is attracted.
+People are assigned sex at birth based on observed sex characteristics, and in some cases clinical testing.
+By comparison, one’s gender is how one self-identifies, and sexual orientation relates to whom one is attracted.
 ‘Intersex’ refers to a range of different variations of sex characteristics; it is not a third sex.

 Being intersex is not the same as being transgender.
 Transgender people identify with genders that do not match the gender assigned to them at birth.
 While some intersex people are transgender, many are not, and in many cases where intersex people seek gender affirmation, it is often because they are reversing earlier inappropriate medical interventions, not because they are transgender.
 Like non-intersex people, intersex people have different sexual orientations and gender identities.